vlatrof/android-clean-architecture-demo/README.md

-# Android demo that demonstrate how to build Android app using Clean Architecture
+# Android demo that shows how to build Android app using Clean Architecture